-- All prior reports to the Hotline and outcomes - Intake summary and allegations - Household composition and frequent visitors - Interview notes of child and family members - Use of collateral contacts in assessing the family - Assessment of criminal background checks - Referrals to Child Protection Team and Law Enforcement as appropriate - Completeness of Child Safety Assessment - Consultation with Children's Legal Services as appropriate - Referral for behavioral health assessment as needed

-The supervisor will document in a case note in Florida Safe Families Network that the discussion occurred, summarizing any major points that may need further attention and potential trend characteristics to be considered in the future.
+- All prior reports to the Hotline and outcomes - Intake summary and allegations - Household composition and frequent visitors - Interview notes of child and family members - Use of collateral contacts in assessing the family - Assessment of criminal background checks - Referrals to Child Protection Team and Law Enforcement as appropriate - Completeness of Child Safety Assessment - Consultation with Children's Legal Services as appropriate - Referral for behavioral health assessment as needed summarizing any major points that may need further attention and potential trend characteristics to be considered in the future.
 The supervisor will provide documentation to the Circuit Administrator that discussions occurred as outlined in this guide.
-The Circuit Administrator must determine how the discussion process will be documented and managed at the local level.
+The Circuit Administrator must determine how the the discussion process will be documented and managed at the local level.